-As of February 1, 2010, the Company had approximately 5,200 full-time employees, of whom approximately 420 were union members.
+As of February 1, 2011, the Company had approximately 5,200 full-time employees, of whom approximately 420 were union members.
 The total number of employees, including part-time employees, was approximately 6,000.
-Approximately 7% of the Company's labor force is currently covered by collective bargaining agreements.
-One collective bargaining agreement covering approximately .5% of the Company's employees expired during 2009 and the Company entered into a new agreement during 2009.
-Two collective bargaining agreements covering approximately 1% of the Company's employees will expire during 2010.
+Approximately 7% of the Company's labor force is covered by collective bargaining agreements.
+Two collective bargaining agreements covering approximately .8% of the Company's employees expired during 2010 and the Company entered into new agreements in 2010.
+Two collective bargaining agreements covering approximately 6% of the Company's employees will expire during 2011.